Noah Williams (diver)

-Noah Oliver Williams (born 15 May 2000) is an English diver who represents Great Britain and specialises in the 10 metre platform event.
-He has won silver medals in the 10 metre synchro platform with Matthew Dixon at the European Championships and the Commonwealth Games.
+Noah Oliver Williams (born 15 May 2000) is a British diver who represents Great Britain and England and specialises in the 10 metre platform and synchro platform events.
+Williams took the bronze medal in the 10 metre platform at the 2024 Summer Olympics, the third British diver to do so in that event.
+In the 10 metre synchronised event at the same Games, Williams won silver with partner Tom Daley.
+In doing so he became the third British diver, after Jack Laugher and Daley, to win two medals at the same Games.

+A multiple medalist at both world and European championships level for Great Britain, Williams is also the 2022 Commonwealth Games champion in both his synchronised events (Men's and Mixed) representing England.

 Early life

 Williams is from Hoxton in Hackney, London.
 He was about nine when he first tried diving – while at school, he saw a leaflet from Crystal Palace Diving seeking talent and went to try out the sport, and was accepted.
 He received support from Hackney's Youth Sports Fund and won the Hackney Sports Awards for six years.
 He now trains at the London Aquatics Centre.

 Career

 Williams started diving competitively in 2011 in the ASA National Skills competition, and also competed in the National Age Group Diving Championships in 2013.
 He won his first national title in 2015 in Group B 3 metre Springboard event, and won a bronze in the 3 metre synchro in his European debut.

-In 2016, he won the British Junior Elite Platform, and won another bronze at the European Junior Championships in the same event.
+In 2016, Williams won the British Junior Elite Platform, and won another bronze at the European Junior Championships in the same event.
 He was also part of the team that won gold in World Junior Championships.